gitKrystan/2025-emberfest/outline.md

 });
 ```

-- FIXME: What does `withDefaults` do?
+**What does `withDefaults` do?** It creates a schema with built-in TypeScript types and reactive behaviors.
+No class inheritance needed!

 ### The Magic of Derived Fields